thinkshout/thinkshout/blog/_posts/2015-06-22-meet-the-interns.md

 ![daniel.jpg](/assets/images/blog/interns_1.jpg)

 Daniel worked previously as a systems analyst for Microsoft and an insurance company before he decided to dive into code.
 He’s a University of Washington graduate with a degree in informatics.
-He code his first taste of code while in school.
-After several years of extensive traveling, Daniel decided it was time to take the plunge, so he brushed up on his Javascript and enrolled in Epicodus.
+He got his first taste of code while in school.
+After several years of extensive traveling, Daniel decided it was time to take the plunge into web development, so he brushed up on his Javascript and enrolled in Epicodus.
 He hopes to someday work as a backend developer.

 Favorite snack: Pretzels and beer.